whscienceteacher/whscienceteacher.github.io/physics.md

 [Curling Quiz](/curlingquiz/) - **Measurement/Problems** - Shows a curling stone sliding across the screen.
 Current time and velocity are shown.

-[Distance Table Graph](/distancetablegraph/) - **Physics** - Drag and drop a truck and see the distance vs. time data it produces.
+[Distance Table Graph](/distancetablegraph/) - **Measurement/Problem**** - Drag and drop a truck and see the distance vs. time data it produces.
 Visualize the data as a graph and table.
 Students can download the data as a csv.
 See also [Velocity Table Graph Simple](/velocitytablegraph/simple/) and [Velocity Table Graph Relative](/velocitytablegraph/).

+[Drive Around](./drivearound/) - **Measurement/Problem** - This started as a prototype for a game but makes a great high level activity where students drive a car and figure out how to use it to calculate various things like the top speed of the car and the length of a road.
+Very open ended.
+Drive with arrow keys. ←→ to turn while moving. ↑ for gas. ↓ for brakes and reverse.

 [Kayak Quiz](/kayakquiz/) - **Measurement/Problem** - Shows a dot tracking a kayak on a long trip along with the time in several units.
 Students can pause but have no other tools or controls.
 I challenged my students to estimate the speed of the kayak and decide if it changes.
 [Hockey Puck Problem](/hockey/puckproblem/) - **Physics** - An animation of a hockey puck sliding across ice marked with cm marks.
 The puck has a small negative acceleration.
 I added controls for the marks so they are visible on low quality screens.